Textile Design BA(Hons)

 Course overview

-Supported by a team of professional designers and makers, you’ll develop confidence, global awareness, technical expertise, critical judgement and self reliance, evidenced through your original and environmentally conscious textile designs.
+Based in lively, industry-linked studios, on our Textile Design degree you'll be supported by professional designers and makers.
+You’ll develop confidence, technical expertise and critical judgment evidenced through your original and environmentally conscious textile designs.

 You will: